yu-ming-chen/tp/docs/DeveloperGuide.md

             * [6.1.3.
 Use Cases](#613-use-cases)

 ## 1. Introduction

+### Overview
-NUSave is a budgeting tool made for **students staying on campus** who want to be able to track and manage their own expenditures with ease.
+NUSave is a budgeting tool made for **university students staying on campus** who want to be able to track and manage their own expenditures with ease.
 As students, it is common for them to have limited income during their academic years.
 Therefore, it is especially necessary for those living independently to plan their finances prudently to ensure that they do not overspend their tight budget.